talamoig/metanrpe/README.md

 recursively from files and directories included with the `include` and `include_dir` directives.

-This script can be used to let remote servers (tipically a nagios-like server) ask which nrpe checks can be invoked on the host.
+If the script itself is installed as a nrpe check, it can be used from a remote host (tipically a nagios server) to ask which nrpe checks can be invoked on the host, in the following way:

-Eg.:

 	nagios-server # /usr/lib64/nagios/plugins/check_nrpe -H remote-host -c metanrpe check_nis